jphacks/TK_1810/ml/dish_detector/README.md

 Minimal implementation of YOLOv3 in PyTorch.

-This is a based on [PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)
+This model is based on [PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)

 ## 目的